jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The operator procedure + for instance is richly overloaded.
 Operator + always has two parameters: the two operands.
 The two operands can be of many different types and each type configuration requires a separate procedure.
 Which procedure is called is determined by the types of objects assigned to the parameters.

 In diagram code you may see the difference between a call to one procedure or the other.
 In text code, however, as well as in certain abstract views on the diagram the effect is more subtle and you won’t see the difference between a call to one procedure or the other.
-This is actualy a nice, and wanted effect.
+This is actually a nice, and wanted effect.

 Given is the text code below: